studiopixelite/instadown/README.md

 A C# library for downloading Instagram images, videos, profile pictures, and getting info about an account

-# Target Framework
+# Requirements
+.NET Framework 4.6 and above, or
-.NET Framework 4.5 and above
+.NET Core 3.1 and above

+# Dependencies
-Dependencies - Newtonsoft.Json 12.0.3 and above
+.
+Newtonsoft.Json 12.0.3 and above
+.
+System.Drawing.Common 5.0.0 and above

 # How to save videos
 public void SaveVideo()